emflores/cookie-crisp/README.md

-#cookie-crisp
+#Cookie Crisp

-`Cookie Crisp, a small cookie utility for getting, setting, and deleting cookies`
+`A small cookie utility for getting, setting, and deleting cookies`

 ## init( doc )
 Initializes cookie-crisp.
 Can optionally pass in a reference to `document` that differs from `window.document`.